 The goal of this young women’s economic empowerment group is to help women become financially independent.
 Group activities are developed and implemented by the members themselves and are communal in nature, with all members participating and benefiting.
 Bright Futures was founded in 2015 in partnership with the Junior League of Evanston-North Shore to empower women to be able to work together, gain skills, and find solutions to support themselves and their families.

-Currently, 12-14 young women meet at the center every Saturday to participate in Bright Futures activities.
+Currently, 20-30 young women meet at the center every Saturday to participate in Bright Futures activities.
 Multiple paths or options for pursing financial independence and economic sustainability are offered to group members, depending on their strengths and interests.

 Bright Futures members have taken responsibility of cleaning the Uweza Community Center and washing jerseys from our soccer program twice a week, for which they earn a reliable income.
 They have also start a group liquid soap-making business; they make and sell the soap as a group and share the income.

 Group members participate in a life skills training session once a month at their meetings on topics related to being a young woman and young mother in Kibera, often led by an outside facilitator.
 Topics have included family planning, child health and nutrition, HIV/AIDS, and the importance of education for children.
 Group members have also participate in computer training sessions at the Uweza center’s computer lab.

 Bright Futures has helped empower the women in the program to stand on their own and support themselves and their families through provision of knowledge through training, improved financial sustainability through group savings, and opportunities to earn income.
 All of the women in the program are mothers so the impact of the program on them automatically extends to their children as well as their partners/spouses and households.
 All of the members of the Uweza community are aware of the group’s activities and see them meeting every Saturday and participating in income generating activities at our gender and this also helps combat gender inequality and challenges societal norms about women needing to be reliant on men for income.